2020 Dems reverse course to oppose virtually all Trump judicial nominees

 Even those who approved the majority of the president’s judicial nominees during the first two years of his term have reversed course.
 While Sen. Amy Klobuchar, D-Minn., approved 64 percent of Trump’s picks in past years, this year saw just a 3 percent approval rate.
 Sen. Kamala Harris, D-Calif., went from 51 percent down to 6 percent.
 Sen. Cory Booker, D-N.J., had approved almost half in the past, at 49 percent, and stands at 11 percent this year.

+Gayle Trotter, spokesperson for the conservative Judicial Crisis Network, said this trend against approving Trump's nominees "isn't going to play well" for Democrats in 2020.

+"American voters made their voices heard on this issue in 2016, they want independent judges who fairly apply the law and adhere to the Constitution," Trotter told Fox News.
+"Trump has delivered those kinds of judges for the American people and it's only radical Democratic politicians who are standing in the way."

-A spokesperson for Warren told Politico that the senator “holds every nominee to the high standard appropriate for a lifetime appointment to the federal judiciary,” and accused the GOP and the president of failing to do the same.
+A spokesperson for Warren, meanwhile, told Politico that the senator “holds every nominee to the high standard appropriate for a lifetime appointment to the federal judiciary,” and accused the GOP and the president of failing to do the same.
 The Warren campaign did not immediately respond to a Fox News request for additional comment.

 A representative for Klobuchar acknowledged there has been a downward shift in “every single Democratic Senator’s support,” blaming it on a rule change enacted by Republicans who control the Senate.